tedwu1/Recipe-Maker-Web-App/meetings.md

 they plan to do next.
 If they are stuck, bring it up here to see if others can help.>
 - <Ted> worked on creating shared repository, uploading files, adding requirements/descriptions.
 Will work on first functional requirement.
 (60 mins)
-- pair-programming (optional) (25 mins)
-<- Pair program on one part of the project.
-Driver will be the person responsible
-for that requirement.>
-- Summarize group progress
 <Natalie> Worked on 5 requirements, fixed formatting for the meeting and readme files, worked on 1 use case.
 Will work on ???
 <Ted> worked on creating shared repository, uploading files, adding requirements/descriptions.
 Will work on ???
 <Hari>